Huckaby Trail

 Certified dog policySource: Parks and Recreation | City of SedonaGood year-round.

 Huckaby Trail is a 2.8-mile dog-friendly trail in Sedona, AZ.
 Includes leash-required policy details · medium shade.
+Elevation gain is about 574 ft.
 Looking for more options in Sedona dog-friendly trails or across dog-friendly trails across Arizona?
 Use the sections below for dog policy, access points, shade/heat, water, terrain, and safety.

 Dog Fit